Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

 In the $P2_1/n$ structure, which is about \SI{11}{meV} per formula unit lower in energy than the $Pbnm$ structure, the \JT mode nearly vanishes and instead the \BM breathing mode appears with a magnitude of \SI{.16}{\angstrom}, in very good agreement with the experimental data.
 Furthermore, it can be seen that the modes related to octahedral tilts and rotations, $R_4^+$ and $M_3^+$ (and also $X_5^+$), do not change significantly between $Pbnm$ and $P2_1/n$, and also agree well with the experimental data.

 \pref{fig:uscan} shows the evolution of the relaxed \BM breathing mode amplitude and the local magnetic moments of the two inequivalent Fe sites as function of the Hubbard $U$ parameter for fixed $J=1$\,eV in the \Pton structure.
+We note that within the DFT+$U$ method, $U$ and $J$ refer to rather localized atomic-like orbitals (similar to what we refer to as the localized basis in \pref{sec:bands}).
+This basis does not correspond to the minimal models for charge disproportionation discussed, e.g., in Refs.~\onlinecite{mazin_charge_2007, subedi_low-energy_2015, peil_mechanism_2019, isidori_charge_2019, merkel_charge_2021} where the Hund's interaction drives the transition to the charge-disproportionated insulating state.
+Instead, as seen in \pref{fig:uscan}, the Hubbard $U$ remains the main control parameter in these DFT+$U$ calculations.
 The \BM amplitude becomes nonzero for $U \geq 2$\,eV and is accompanied by a sizeable difference in the local magnetic moments, indicating the disproportionation of the Fe sites into nominal $d^3$ and $d^5$ valences.
 For $4\,\mathrm{eV} \leq U \leq 7$\,eV the system is insulating and the \BM amplitude stays nearly constant.
 For larger $U>7$\,eV, the breathing mode amplitude decreases and the system becomes metallic again.
 This is similar to what has been observed for the rare-earth nickelates in Ref.~\onlinecite{hampel_interplay_2017}, where a large $U$ shifts the transition-metal $d$ levels below the O-$p$ states in energy, which then disfavors the charge disproportionation.
 Thus, even though a small or maybe even slightly negative charge-transfer energy seems to be necessary for this type of charge disproportionation, it appears unfavorable if the charge-transfer energy becomes too negative.

 Overall, our results show that structural parameters in good agreement with available experimental data can be obtained within DFT+$U$ using interaction parameters of $U = \SI{4}{eV}$ and $J = \SI{1}{eV}$ and an appropriate magnetic order, consistent with previous work~\cite{cammarata_spin-assisted_2012, dalpian_bond_2018}.